‘We’ve done nothing wrong’: Indians facing deportation from Canada plead for justice

 On Saturday, Canadian authorities stayed the deportation proceedings against some of the Indian students, including Lovepreet Singh, whose case triggered the ongoing protest outside the immigration in Mississauga.
 Lovepreet was scheduled to be deported on June 13.
 But the stay means that the risk of deportation remains hanging over them.

-Therefore, the students, backed by a Canada-based Indian youth help group Naujawan Support Network, have demanded that the Canadian government scrap the deportation orders and give them permanent residency
+Therefore, the students, backed by a Canada-based Indian youth help group Naujawan Support Network, have demanded that the Canadian government scrap the deportation orders and give them permanent residency.